amaurydreyes/azure-network-protocols/README.md

 <img src="https://i.imgur.com/5bQP6hJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 Once finished, head back to the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity.
-Requests to time out and show no answer because ICMP traffic is being blocked.
+Requests should time out and show no answer because the ICMP traffic is being blocked.

 <p>
 <img src="https://i.imgur.com/JjJZipV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 We’ll head back to the Azure portal and re-enable ICMP traffic.
-You have two options: remove the rules or allow them.
+You are confronted with two options: remove the rules or allow them.
 Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working).

 <p>
 <img src="https://i.imgur.com/9beAIwh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>